jtward/mauve/README.md

 Append the given nodes as the last children of all of the nodes in this mauve array.

 ###$.fn.attr
+Use `prop` instead of this function when reading DOM properties that change over time such as `checked` and `selected`.

 `$(...).attr(attribute) => value`

 Return the value of the given attribute from the first node in this mauve array.